 a) leaking in closed position – simple, but one of the basic tests;

-b) symmetry and scattering of beam.
-Performing this test, some of the “suspicious” nozzles (before cleaning) had a asymmetrical beam, it means – one side was different (typically – with more narrow scattering angle).
+b) symmetry and scattering of the beam.
+Performing this test, some of the “suspicious” nozzles (before cleaning) had an asymmetrical beam, it means – one side was different (typically – with more narrow scattering angle).

 c) twitching of the beam.
-Before there was complaints regarding uneven pace (and ISTA D identified current injector as problematic).
+Before there were complaints regarding uneven pace (and ISTA D identified current injector as problematic).

 After cleaning all mentioned before defects were gone.

-Testing and cleaning is performed in following way:
+Testing and cleaning are performed in following way:

 a) visual inspection of performance;